Ali Alexander: Social media

 Alexander is a familiar social media personality among American conservatives.
 In early 2019, he was known for his livestream videos published via Periscope, in which he discussed his conservative and pro-Trump opinions.
 In July 2019, Alexander attended a social media summit at the White House, an event attended by a mix of politicians and far-right pundits.
 As of August 2019, Alexander had over 100,000 Twitter followers.
-In 2018, Jack Dorsey spoke with Alexander regarding whether it was advisable to ban Alex Jones from Twitter, stating that Alexander had "interesting points" to make.
+In 2018, Jack Dorsey spoke with Alexander regarding whether it was advisable to ban Alex Jones from Twitter, stating that Alexander had "interesting points" to make, in response to a question from the Huffington Post regarding Alexander's tendency to identify members of the media as Jews.
 Alexander rejected the idea of banning Jones.
 Twitter initially declined to ban Jones, but later banned him in September 2018 after multiple social networks took such an action.
-Alexander himself was briefly banned from Twitter in January 2019, which he said was because he had tweeted at Representative Alexandria Ocasio-Cortez, "I would *literally* put you down if you came near me, Marxist.
-I would call 911 to come retrieve your body.
-Have a Good Friday!"
-He was unbanned later that day.
-In January 2021, following the storming of the U.S. Capitol building, Alexander was banned from Twitter, as was the Twitter account for the Stop the Steal campaign.

-Alexander also used the alt-tech service Parler, on which he had 41,000 followers before Parler went offline on January 11, 2021.
+The Anti-Defamation League has identified Alexander as a "node of antisemitism" on social media.
+Alexander has claimed he can time travel, and that Jews also time travel.

 In February 2021, on a Trovo livestream, Alexander began soliciting donations to build a "MAGA mega-city" and another planned community in South America called the "City of Alexander".
 He also stated he would organize further Stop the Steal rallies and that he was creating "tools of creation and tools of chaos".
 He also called for the abolition of the free press, labeling them "systems that control us," and challenged law enforcement to combat if they attempted to arrest him.